John C. Frémont: Early life, education, and early career

 John Charles Frémont was born on January 21, 1813, the son of Charles Frémon, a French-Canadian immigrant school-teacher, and Anne Beverley Whiting, the youngest daughter of socially prominent Virginia planter Col. Thomas Whiting.
 At age 17, Anne married Major John Pryor, a wealthy Richmond resident in his early 60s.
 In 1810, Pryor hired Frémon to tutor his young wife Anne.
 Pryor confronted Anne when he found out she was having an affair with Frémon.
 Anne and Frémon fled to Williamsburg on July 10, 1811, later settling in Norfolk, Virginia, taking with them household slaves Anne had inherited.
 The couple later settled in Savannah, Georgia, where she gave birth to their son Frémont out of wedlock.
-Pryor published a divorce petition in the Virginia Patriot, and charged that his wife had "for some time past indulged in criminal intercourse".
-When the Virginia House of Delegates refused Anne's divorce petition, it was impossible for the couple to marry.
+Pryor published a divorce petition in the Virginia Patriot and charged that his wife had "for some time past indulged in criminal intercourse".
+When the Virginia House of Delegates refused the divorce petition, it was impossible for the couple to marry.
 In Savannah, Anne took in boarders while Frémon taught French and dancing.
 Their domestic slave, Black Hannah, helped raise young John.

 On December 8, 1818, Frémont's father died in Norfolk, Virginia, leaving Anne a widow to take care of John and several young children alone on a limited inherited income.
 Anne and her family moved to Charleston, South Carolina.
 Frémont, knowing his origins and coming from relatively modest means, grew up a proud, reserved, restless loner who although self-disciplined, was ready to prove himself and unwilling to play by the rules.
 The young Frémont was considered to be "precious, handsome, and daring," having the ability of obtaining protectors.
 A lawyer, John W. Mitchell, provided for Frémont's early education whereupon Frémont in May 1829 entered Charleston College, teaching at intervals in the countryside, but was expelled for irregular attendance in 1831.
 Frémont, however, had been grounded in mathematics and natural sciences.

 Frémont attracted the attention of eminent South Carolina politician Joel R. Poinsett, an Andrew Jackson supporter, who secured Frémont an appointment as a teacher of mathematics aboard the sloop USS Natchez, sailing the South American seas in 1833.
 Frémont resigned from the navy and was appointed second lieutenant in the U.S. Topographical Corps, surveying a route for the Charleston, Louisville, and Cincinnati railroad.
 Working in the Carolina mountains, Frémont desired to become an explorer.
 Between 1837 and 1838, Frémont's desire for exploration increased while in Georgia on reconnaissance to prepare for the removal of Cherokee Indians.
-When Poinsett became Secretary of War, he arranged for Frémont to assist notable French explorer and scientist Joseph Nicollet in exploring the lands between the Mississippi and Missouri rivers.
+When Poinsett became Secretary of War, he arranged for Frémont to assist French explorer and scientist Joseph Nicollet in exploring the lands between the Mississippi and Missouri rivers.
 Frémont became a first rate topographer, trained in astronomy, and geology, describing fauna, flora, soil, and water resources.
-Gaining valuable western frontier experience Frémont came in contact with notable men including Henry Sibley, Joseph Renville, J.B.
+Gaining valuable western frontier experience Frémont met Henry Sibley, Joseph Renville, J.B.
 Faribault, Étienne Provost, and the Sioux nation.